-Create a Program Manager Position within the Community Services Department to manage and monitor the new affordable housing programs, incentives, and the Affordable Housing would will facilitate the donation of land from the County's land inventory to Community Land Trusts and create and implement the marketing and education campaign discussed above.
-This position will also serve as the Attainable Housing Ombudsman to facilitate affordable and workforce housing development through the County's development review processes as well serve as the liaison with stakeholder groups.
+A Program Manager Position within the Community Services Department has been created to manage and monitor the new affordable housing programs and incentives.
+The new position will also facilitate the donation of land from the County's land inventory to Community Land Trusts and create and implement the marketing and education campaign discussed above.
+This position will serve as the Attainable Housing Ombudsman to facilitate affordable and workforce housing development through the County's development review processes as well serve as the liaison with stakeholder groups and the Development Services Department.